NextronSystems/asgard-manual/administration/group-scan.rst

 =======================

-A group scan is a scan task which is assigned to one or more asset conditions.
-Those conditions can either be labels or the ASGARD Query.
-This is meant to be used if you want to scan a group of assets with one scan configuration.
+A group scan is a scan task which is assigned to one or more asset **condition**.
+Those conditions can either be labels or the ASGARD Search Query.
+This is meant to be used if you want to scan a large group of assets with one scan configuration.

 Create Group Scans
 ~~~~~~~~~~~~~~~~~~